-In part 1 of this 3-part post examining bar codes, magnetic strip readers, and FileMaker Go, we looked at the tools necessary to integrate all the components into one FileMaker Go solution.
-We will focus on just the bar code and FileMaker portion here.
-The necessary resources are listed in part 1, and the card reader portion will appear in part 3.
+In Part 1 of this 3-part serices examining bar codes, magnetic strip readers, and FileMaker Go, we looked at the tools necessary to integrate all the components into one FileMaker Go solution.
+We will focus on just the barcode and FileMaker portion here.
+The necessary resources are listed in Part 1, and the card reader portion will appear in Part 3.

-To create the FileMaker Go app, we create the database up in FileMaker, and then place the app on the iPhone or iPad (via iTunes or web page, for example).
-Since the device is mobile and connection to a networked file can get iffy, there are advantages to having all the action local on the device, at least initially.
+To create the FileMaker Go app, we create the database up in FileMaker, and then place the app on the iPhone or iPad (via iTunes for example).
+Since the device is mobile and the connection to a networked file can get iffy, there are advantages to having all the action local on the device, at least initially.
 Later, you can sync the data with the server though a variety of methods (GoZync, MirrorSync, etc).
 We created a simple test database (see demo file below).
-This file contains both the scanning and bar code reading capabilities.
+This file contains both the scanning and barcode reading capabilities.

 The database front end is fairly simple, and consists of a field that stores the data, plus three buttons.
 The Scan button handles a single scan, and could be set up for either pic2shop or CNS Barcode.
 The Swipe button opens the CardSwipe reader app, while the Multi-Scan button works only with CNS Barcode.